-Our major competitors for prestige and mass products include traditional department stores such as Macy's and Nordstrom, specialty stores such as Sephora and Bath & Body Works, drug stores such as CVS/pharmacy and Walgreens, mass merchandisers such as Target and Wal-Mart and the online businesses of the aforementioned retailers.
-We believe the principal bases upon which we compete are the quality and assortment of merchandise, our value proposition, the quality of our customers' shopping experience and the convenience of our stores as one-stop destinations for beauty products and salon services.
+Our major competitors for prestige and mass products include traditional department stores such as Macy's and Nordstrom, specialty stores such as Sephora and Bath & Body Works, drug stores such as CVS/pharmacy and Walgreens, mass merchandisers such as Target and Wal-Mart and the online businesses of the aforementioned retailers as well as pure play e-commerce business such as Amazon.
+Our competitive advantages are the quality and assortment of merchandise and services, our value proposition, the quality of our customers' shopping experience and the convenience of our stores and website as one-stop destinations for beauty products.

 The market for salon services and products is highly fragmented.
-Our competitors for salon services and products include Regis Corp., Sally Beauty, JCPenney salons and independent salons.
+Our competitors for salon services and products include Regis, Sally Beauty, JCPenney salons and independent salons.